tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ![](imgs/settings.png)
 <br>*Settings Page*

+### About

+The page provides essential information about the app, including version details, release notes, and acknowledgments.

+**Version Check** allows users to see their current version and whether an update is available.

+**Release Notes** document recent updates, including improvements and bug fixes.

+**Powered By** lists the technologies and frameworks that support the app.

 ### Dark/Light Mode

 The application fully supports Dark/Light mode.
 It can be switched on the fly at any desired moment and persists between sessions.
 By default, the application uses the mode provided by the browser/system.